BRATLab-UCD/Radiomap-Data/README.md

 ## Acknowledgement
 Please acknowledge the following paper if the dataset is useful for your research.

-S. Zhang, T. Yu, B. Choi, F. Ouyang, and Z. Ding, “Radio Map Inpainting of Missing Regions using Propagation Priority and Depth Map”, in IEEE Transactions on Wireless Communications, 2024.
+S. Zhang, T. Yu, B. Choi, F. Ouyang and Z. Ding, "Radiomap Inpainting for Restricted Areas Based on Propagation Priority and Depth Map," in IEEE Transactions on Wireless Communications, vol. 23, no. 8, pp. 9330-9344, Aug.
+2024.

-S. Zhang, B. Choi, F. Ouyang and Z. Ding, "Physics-Inspired Machine Learning for Radiomap Reconstruction: Integration of Radio Propagation Models and Artificial Intelligence", in IEEE Communications Magazine, 2024.
+S. Zhang, B. Choi, F. Ouyang and Z. Ding, "Physics-Inspired Machine Learning for Radiomap Estimation: Integration of Radio Propagation Models and Artificial Intelligence," in IEEE Communications Magazine, vol. 62, no. 8, pp. 155-161, August 2024.

 ## Contact
 Please contact Yibo Ma and Tianhang Yu for more information regarding the BRAT-Lab Dataset if you have any questions.